RQR3D: Reparametrizing the regression targets for BEV-based 3D object detection: Introduction

 We observe that BEV-based 3D object detection is analogous to the well-studied domain of aerial oriented object detection with additional z-axis targets.
 Drawing inspiration from this field, we propose the \textbf{R}estricted \textbf{Q}uadrilateral \textbf{R}epresentation to define \textbf{3D} regression targets.
 RQR3D regresses the smallest horizontal bounding box encapsulating the oriented box, along with the offsets between the corners of these two boxes.
 By using only two out of four offsets, we restrict the representation to allow only rectangular cuboids with right angles.
 This proposed representation transforms the oriented object detection problem into a keypoint regression task, which is more amenable to learning using translation-invariant convolutions.
 RQR3D can be integrated with any 3D object detection approach.
 We modify an anchor-free single-stage 2D object detection method for BEV-based 3D object detection, utilizing RQR3D regression targets.
 Additionally, we integrate an objectness head into this detector to address the class imbalance issue.
-Furthermore, we present a lightweight radar fusion backbone that obviates the necessity for voxel grouping and processes the BEV-mapped point cloud using conventional 2D convolutions instead of sparse convolutions.
-Extensive evaluations on the nuScenes dataset reveal that RQR3D sets a new benchmark in camera-radar 3D object detection, outperforming the previous leading method by 4\% in NDS and 2.4\% in mAP, with notable advancements in translation and orientation accuracy.
+Furthermore, we present a lightweight radar fusion backbone that eliminates the need for voxel grouping and processes the BEV-mapped PC using conventional 2D convolutions instead of sparse convolutions.
+Extensive evaluations on the nuScenes dataset reveal that RQR3D positions itself among SotA methods in camera-radar 3D object detection scoring 67.5 in NDS and 59.7 in mAP, with notable advancements in translation and orientation accuracy.
 These consistent improvements highlight the robustness, accuracy, and practical applicability of our approach.